 Duke University’s Endowment

-The mission of Duke University’s endowment is to support the people, programs, and activities of the university in perpetuity.
+The mission of Duke University’s endowment is to support the people, programs and activities of the university in perpetuity.
 Over the years, growth of the endowment through investment return and charitable giving has enabled the university to provide scholarships and fellowships to students, build faculty excellence, launch new programs and research efforts, and support a wide range of important needs.

-As of June 30, 2022, the university’s endowment was comprised of more than 5,800 individual funds totaling approximately $12.1 billion.
+As of June 30, 2023, the university’s endowment was comprised of more than 6,000 individual funds totaling approximately $11.6 billion.

 Management

 Duke’s endowment assets are managed collectively.
 Much the way individual investors pool their assets in a mutual fund, each of the individual funds comprising the university’s endowment owns units in Duke’s Long Term Pool (LTP).
-The Long Term Pool is managed by DUMAC Inc., a professionally staffed investment organization controlled by Duke University.

 Spending